nixworks/public/news/2007/04/16/index.md

 ##### Ekmeleddin Ihsanoglu
 ### [ Ekmeleddin Ihsanoglu, the Secretary-General of the Organisation of the Islamic Conference, calls for an end of fighting between the Philippines government and the Moro National Liberation Front, which has killed at least 12 people over the past few days. ](/news/2007/04/16/ekmeleddin-adeghsanoalu-the-secretary-general-of-the-organisation-of-the-islamic-conference-calls-for-an-end-of-fighting-between-the-phili.md)
-_Context: Ekmeleddin Ihsanoglu, Moro National Liberation Front, Philippines, Organisation of Islamic Cooperation_
+_Context: Ekmeleddin Ihsanoglu, Organisation of Islamic Cooperation, Moro National Liberation Front, Philippines_

 ##### Coal
 ### [ At least 33 coal miners are trapped in a mine in Baofeng county, Henan province, China. ](/news/2007/04/16/at-least-33-coal-miners-are-trapped-in-a-mine-in-baofeng-county-henan-province-china.md)
-_Context: coal, Henan, China, miner, Baofeng_
+_Context: Baofeng, coal, Chinese, miner, Henan_

 ##### Sudan
 ### [ Sudan agrees to allow 3,000 United Nations troops in Darfur to support a 7,000 strong African Union force. ](/news/2007/04/16/sudan-agrees-to-allow-3-000-united-nations-troops-in-darfur-to-support-a-7-000-strong-african-union-force.md)